dfguan/purge_dups/README.md

 After you get the TX.stat and TX.base.cov file, you can following the normal purge_dups routine to clean your assembly.

-**Q:** Can I validate the cutoffs set by purge\_dups?
+**Q1:** Can I validate the cutoffs used by purge\_dups?

-**A:** Yes, we also recommend this step.
+**A1:** Yes, we also recommend this step.
 A script "hist_plot.py" under the scripts directory is available, you can also use it to manually select the cutoffs.

-**Q:** How can I validate the purged assembly?
+**Q2:** How can I validate the purged assembly?
 Is it clean enough or overpurged?

-**A:** There are many ways to validate the purged assembly.
+**A2:** There are many ways to validate the purged assembly.
 One way is to make a coverage plot for it which can also be hist_plot.py, the 2nd way is to run BUSCO and another way is to make a KAT plot with KAT (https://github.com/TGAC/KAT) or KMC (https://github.com/dfguan/KMC, use this if you only have a small memory machine) if short reads or some accurate reads are available.

+**Q3:** Why do I get much fewer haplotypic duplications than expected?

+**A3:** First check the original contig names, they should not contain any colons.
+Then check the cutoffs, if purge_dups automatically use a fairly low read depth for haplotypic duplications, it may remove nothing.
+In this case, you need to set the cutoffs manually.

+**Q4:** why does purge_dups remove middle sequence in a contig?

+**A4:** Some of them are real, while others may not.
+We are currently investigating them.
+Please use `-e` for `get_seqs` command if you only want to remove the duplications at the ends of the contigs.

 ## Contact

 Wellcome to use, you can use github webpage to report an issue or email me dfguan9@gmail.com with any advice.